 If there’s one Boysen product that deserves a monument, it would be this one.
 I could only imagine how many times I’ve seen parodies of the Preso commercial and just how many messages I’ve received regarding the said ad.
-Safe to say, everyone knows Boysen Acrytex but only a few know what it really does and how efficient it really is.
+Safe to say, everyone knows Boysen Acrytex, and other products like the Acrytex Reducer, but only a few know what it really does and how efficient it really is.

 Nothing lasts forever but your wall paint might stand a chance.
 Here, we are focusing the spotlight on the paint that lasts a lifetime… almost.

 Boysen Acrytex is an acrylic solvent-based coating that helps prevent water seepage.
 It forms a seamless, non-porous, watertight film that repels water and inhibits the formation of stain on woods.
 Noted for its long-term durability, this paint will give competitors a run for their money.

 Learn more about this typhoon tested product here.

 Wait up!
 Before we proceed to the actual process, make sure that you are done with all the surface preparations first to avoid any trouble.
 If you’re a first-timer, know how to properly and effectively prepare your new or old concrete.
 If you’re a master DIYer, you should know it by heart now.
 Oh, and one more thing, drop the Boysen Masonry Neutralizer B-44 for the time being since you won’t be needing it for this paint job and get yourself the Boysen Acrytex Reducer since you’ll be needing it to achieve the perfect finish.

 You can choose whether you want the surface plain or textured.
 Follow the instructions below to achieve your desired finish.